ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Hardening the VM's access

 The user you created in the Debian installation process, which in this guide is called `mgrsys`, needs its login to be hardened with TFA and a SSH key pair, while also enabling it to use the `sudo` command.
 This way, that user will become a proper administrative user for your system.
-On the other hand, after properly setting up that user, you won't really need to use `root` any more.
-So, in this section you'll also see how to completely disable the `root` login access to the VM.
+On the other hand, after properly setting up that user, you won't really need to use `root` any more in this VM.
+This section explains how to completely disable the `root` login access to the VM.

 ### Enabling `sudo` to the administrative user